hoangquan2002/ToUS-App/README.md

 - The time table project use wpf and entity framework with the MVVM model

 # How to setup
 - In Setup file, open Release file, click in setup.exe.
-If net framework is not installed yet, please install by click net FrameWork 4.8.1.
+If net framework is not installed yet, please install by click Net FrameWork 4.8.1.
 # For development

 - After clone the project, open terminal in your project, type git checkout develop, then create a new branch with name convention below